konbinikat/nova-gata-guide/README.md

 - Leaves Be Gone - When no more log leaf go poof
 - Liteminer - Should support all client features
 - MapFrontiers - Make regions in JourneyMap and name them and whatnot
+- Name Tag Tweaks - Makes name tags craftable but don't bother it also adds a /nametag command :3
 - Ouch! - Shows cute lil RPG looking things when you take damage and heal
 - Paper Books - Craft books with 9 paper
-- Random Bone Meal Flowers - Flowers are randomized instead of per biome when bone mealing
+- ~~Random Bone Meal Flowers - Flowers are randomized instead of per biome when bone mealing~~
 - Replanting Crops - Seeds replant themselves if you break crops with a hoe
 - Roughly Enough Items - Should support all client features
 - Smaller Nether Portals - 1x2, 2x2 you name it